textpattern/textpattern.github.io/brand/user-docs-guide.md

 [^marker]: Start of corresponding note . . .
 ```

 If you have multiple notes in a given section, continue the same way, making sure notes are in the order as they are marked in main text.
-Not because they have to be that way, Kramdown will render the correct order automatically, but because it’s just logical.
+Not because they have to be that way (Kramdown will render the correct order automatically), but because it’s logical.

 Having notes spread out through the document this way might seem strange at first, but it’s easier to find and edit them in context.
 By contrast, if notes are listed together at the end of a document (as needing done with Textile), you must jump up and down in the document (i.e. out of context) whenever revising them.
 Either way the resulting endnotes list is rendered at the end of the page (inside a pre-formatted `div`), but use the process described above, which is a collaboration standard for Textpattern documentation.

 Custom styles are used to provide a faux header in the endnotes `div` container.
 This provides proper visual heading of the back matter section, while keeping it out of the contents list (a.k.a. table of contents) that automatically targets `h2` through `h4` headers.

 [^notes]: Many markup languages, like Markdown, Kramdown, Textile, and so on, call their notes functionality ‘footnotes’.
 But that’s incorrect, a misnomer, because footnotes are not what these extensions actually create.
 ‘Footnotes’ are a specific type of notes positioned in immediate visual context of their inline reference markers on printed pages having set dimensions (or digital formats that mimic the set page dimensions of print media).
-A reader should not have to flip pages by finger or thumb-swipe, or jump long distances by link or scrollbar, to read footnotes; otherwise they are not really footnotes.
+A reader should not have to flip pages by finger or thumb-swipe, or jump long distances by link or scrollbar, to read footnotes; otherwise, they are not really footnotes.
 When notes all come at the end of a publication in a single list, whether print or web publication, they are called ‘endnotes’, and every English style manual that matters, including *Oxford* and *Chicago*, will say so.
 The *foot-* and *end-* prefixes merely indicate _where_ the notes are placed in published material, regardless of medium.
-They same style manuals refer to both types more generally as just ‘notes’.
+The same style manuals refer to both types more generally as just ‘notes’.
 If you can’t be specific about it, be general.

 ### Tables